hacksterous/mpf4bbram/README.md

 ### Usage

 #### Initialization
-One-time initialization in boot.py or main.pyswitch power supply to battery-backed SRAM.
+One-time initialization in boot.py or main.py to power battery-backed SRAM using the coin-cell (VBAT).
 ```
 import mpf4bbram
 mpf4bbram.init()